Preparing Students for Success Since 1921.

 The opening of Scaife Hall for the School of Nursing and Health Sciences marks the third new academic building constructed on campus in five years.

-Work begins on the UPMC Events Center, a new multipurpose complex for Colonials sports, plus conventions, concerts, and other events.
+The university opens the UPMC Events Center and Peoples Court for Colonials basketball and volleyball, plus space for conventions, concerts, and other events.